demisto/content-docs/docs/integrations/docker.md

 These are just some of the many things we must take into consideration.

 ## Licensing
-The Demisto Content repository is produced with a (Massachusetts Institute of Technology) MIT license which means that we use only packages whose license is compatible with the MIT license.
+The Cortex XSOAR Content repository is produced with a (Massachusetts Institute of Technology) MIT license which means that we use only packages whose license is compatible with the MIT license.
 As a general rule of thumb, we only use `permissive` licenses.
 For a complete list of OSS licenses and their types see: https://en.wikipedia.org/wiki/Comparison_of_free_and_open-source_software_licenses .

 **Please Note:** Other licenses may be permitted with specific approval.